 Angiography is a type of X-ray used to check blood vessels.

-Blood vessels do not show clearly on a normal X-ray, so a special dye needs to be injected into your blood first.
+Blood vessels do not show clearly on a normal X-ray, so a special dye called a contrast agent needs to be injected into your blood first.

 This highlights your blood vessels, allowing your doctor to see any problems.